Delicate2000/VLExpan/README.md

 ## Dataset
 The entity, courpus, query and ground truth of NERD-Img dataset can be found in "src/data/NERD/".
-Due to the anonymous policy, the all image resource will be released in Google Driver after anonymous restriction.
+Due to the size of image file is relatively large, the all image resource will be released in Google Driver after the review.
 We give some cases in "image-crawler".

 ## Data procession
 Run the following instruction to tokenize the corpus, which returns 'entity2sents_beit3.pkl'.